apache/iceberg/docs/docs/kafka-connect.md

 ### Custom routing of records

 Routing records from Kafka to tables can be customized by providing your own implementation of the `RecordRouter`.
-Implementations must inherit `org.apache.iceberg.connect.data.RecordRouter`.
+Implementations must extend the `org.apache.iceberg.connect.data.RecordRouter` abstract class.
 To write a record to a table, implementations can call the `writeToTable` method of the `RecordRouter`.
 You can then set `iceberg.tables.route-with` to the class name of your plugin.
+Overload the existing the `iceberg.tables.route-field` and `iceberg.table.\<table name\>.route-regex` properties to pass any configuration to your router implementation.
 The class must be available at runtime to the Kafka connect workers.

 ## SMTs for the Apache Iceberg Sink Connector